Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Main disadvantage: the high price

-• Recommended if: you are traveling with a group of friends and can share expenses
+• Recommended if: you are traveling with a group of friends and you can share costs

-7. We compare all the options to get to St Andrews from Edinburgh
+We compare all the options to get to St. Andrews from Edinburgh

 • Duration: about 2 hours